Caregiver Legal Liabilities: Essential Protection Guide for Families

 - Family disputes over property or care decisions arise

-Elder law attorneys typically charge $200–$500 per hour, so early consultation saves money.
-Getting help before capacity issues develop avoids costly guardianship, as "a good durable power of attorney now can help avoid having to go through the guardianship process later."
+Elder law attorneys typically charge $200 to $500 per hour, so an early consultation saves money.
+Getting help before capacity slips avoids costly guardianship, since "a good durable power of attorney now can help avoid having to go through the guardianship process later."

 Free and low-cost legal aid options